renaissance-publishing/renaissance/content/chapters/21-races.md

   They do not need to sleep.
   They can be effected by disease, but are resistant to most diseases that affect humanoids (they have Resistance: Disease (+30 to checks to resist)).
   They do not age.
-- *Link*: Clay-Men can *link* with other Clay Men, joining their minds and bodies.
+- *Blend*: Clay-Men can *blend* with *reservoirs* and with other Clay Men, joining their minds and bodies.
-  Though the *linked* Clay-Men retain their separate identities, they gain a profound level of access to each-other's minds.
+  Though the *blended* Clay-Men retain their separate identities, they gain a profound level of access to each-other's minds.
   They can communicate; exchange thoughts, ideas and information; and access one-another's skills and memories.
-  They can even exchange or copy elements of one-another's psychies.
+  They can even exchange or copy elements of one-another's minds.

+#### Optional Background: Clay-Man Community

+The character hails from one of the Clay-Men's subterranean communities.

+- 10 ranks in Control
+- 10 ranks in Spellcraft
+- 10 ranks in any *Technical* skill
+- 10 ranks in any skill
+- The *Unique Outlook* Trait

+Most Clay Men communities speak a local variant of a common language.

 #### Optional Trait: Aquatic